lalahehe/lalahehe-twitch/README.md

 # lalahehe-twitch
-This repository contains samples implementation for the Twitch Api.
+This repository contains samples tutorial for the Twitch Api.
 It is written with Express using MongoDB as the database.
 Socket.IO is used for the websockets tasks.

 ### Link to live demo
 [Heroku](https://lalahehe-twitch.herokuapp.com/)